ibm-cloud-docs/schematics/cli-reference.md

 {{site.data.keyword.bplong_notm}} supports 50 API requests per minute, per host, and per customer.
 The host can be `us-east`, `us-south`, `eu-gb`, or `eu-de` region.
 You need to wait before calling the command again.
 {: shortdesc}

 Use this command with caution.
 After you run the command, you cannot reverse the removal of your {{site.data.keyword.cloud_notm}} resources.
-If you used persistent storage, make sure that you created a backup for your data
+If you use persistent storage, make sure that you created a backup for your data
 {: important}

 Your workspace must be in an **Active**, **Failed**, or **Stopped** state to perform a {{site.data.keyword.bpshort}} destroy action.